Title 105 | Chapter 001 | Regulation 445REG

 Excluded from placement on the ballot; or2.

-Included for possible placement on the ballot if they provide a written statement confirming their agreement to resign from their current position if elected.Section 4.
+Included for possible placement on the ballot if he or she provides a written statement confirming his or her agreement to resign from his or her current position if elected.Section 4.

 Nomination by the Board.(1)

-The agency shall provide the respective Board of each system with a list of potential candidates who meet the requirements of Section 3(3) and (4) of this administrative regulation, and each of their completed corresponding Applications for Trustee.(2)
+The agency shall provide the respective Board of each system with a list of potential candidates who meet the requirements of Section 3(3) and (4) of this administrative regulation, and each of his or her completed corresponding Applications for Trustee.(2)

 The name of each candidate nominated by the respective Board within six (6) months prior to the end of a term of office shall be placed on the ballot.Section 5.